Food, Land and Sea

 Catchment Management in Devon

-Devon is covered by four main catchments – Tamar, North Devon, South Devon and East Devon.
-Each of these has a catchment partnership – groups of organisations with an interest in improving the local environment.
+The South West River Basin Management Plan provides a framework for introducing measures to improve the condition of the water environment in Devon’s main catchments.
+Devon is covered by four of these catchments – Tamar, North Devon, South Devon and East Devon.
+Each of these has a catchment partnership – groups of organisations with an interest in improving the environment associated with the operational catchments of each main river.
+The partnerships also cover coastal and marine waters.
+They help implement measures by:

 The catchment-based approach is being demonstrated by various projects, three of which are: